zach-schoenberger/crossfire-rs/README.md

 [![Rust 1.36+](https://img.shields.io/badge/rust-1.36+-lightgray.svg)](
 https://www.rust-lang.org)

-High-performance spsc/mpsc/mpmc channels.
+High-performance lockless spsc/mpsc/mpmc channels.

 It supports async context, or communicates between async-blocking context.

-Implemented with lockless in mind, low level is based on crossbeam-channel.
+Low level is based on crossbeam-queue.

 For the concept, please refer to [wiki](https://github.com/frostyplanet/crossfire-rs/wiki).

-## Stability and versions

-Crossfire v1.0 has been released and used in production since 2022.12.
-Heavily tested on X86_64 and ARM.
+## Versions history

+* V1.0: Released at 2022.12 and used in production.

-V2.0 has refactored the codebase and API at 2025.6.
-By removing generic types of ChannelShared object in sender and receiver, it's easier to remember and code.
+* V2.0: Released at 2025.6.
+Refactored the codebase and API, by removing generic types of ChannelShared type, made it easier to code with.

-V2.0.x branch will remain in maintenance mode.
-Further optimization might be in v2.x_beta version until long run tests prove to be stable.
+* v2.1: Released at 2025.9.
+Remove the dep on crossbeam-channel and implement with a modified version of crossbeam-queue, brings performance improvement for both async context and blocking context.

 ## Performance

-We focus on optimization of async logic, outperforming other async capability channels in most cases.

-Due to context switching between sleep and wake, there is a certain overhead on async context over crossbeam-channel which in blocking context.
+Being a lockless channel, crossfire outperform other async capability channel.
+And thanks to a lighter notification mechanism, in blocking context some cases are even better than original crossbeam-channel,

+Also being a lockless channel, the algorithm rely on spinning and yielding.
+Spinning is good on multi core system, but not friendly to single core system (like virtual machine).
+So we provide a function `detect_backoff_cfg()` to detect the running platform.
+Call it within initialization section of your code, will get 2x performance boost.

 Benchmark is written in criterion framework.
 You can run benchmark by: